 How is PRP Prepared?

-The preparation of PRP involves drawing a small amount of the patient's blood, usually from the arm.
+The preparation of PRP involves drawing a small amount of the patient’s blood, usually from the arm.
 The blood is then placed in a centrifuge, a machine that spins at high speeds to separate the blood components.
 This process isolates the platelets and plasma from the red and white blood cells.
+During centrifugation, red blood cells, which transport oxygen, and white blood cells, which play a role in immune response, are separated from the plasma and platelets.
 The resulting platelet-rich plasma is then ready for injection into the injured area.

 PRP therapy has gained popularity among athletes for its potential to expedite recovery from injuries.
 Common conditions treated with PRP include: